fgerner/mountebank-demo/blog-post.md

 How to use it then?

-The documentation on their site is very nice, but it assumes a lot of knowlegde, so for the remainder of this article, I will show how to set it up with a sample API and also compare it with stubby4j.
+The documentation on their site is very nice, but it assumes a lot of knowledge, so for the remainder of this article, I will show how to set it up with a sample API and also compare it with stubby4j.

 ## hands on stuff